Localizing his final wavefunction in Alpbach

 At the top is the generalized Schrödinger equation which was his breakthrough and one of his many contributions to the field of quantum mechanics in the early 20th-century.
 For the wave function, psi, of any physical system, the equation reads

 with the system wavefunction psi which depends upon spatial- and time-coordinates, the time-derivative psi-dot, the Hamiltonian operator H, and physical constants i and h-bar.
-What Newton’s 2nd Law (F = ma) is to classical mechanics, Schrödinger’s generalized equation is to quantum mechanics.
-In fact, you can derive Newton’s 2nd Law from Schrödinger’s equation, which I did decades ago as a university student, blowing away my young brain at the time.
-The white dot above the second “psi” at the right was clearly a mistake during construction; the subsequent attempt to amend the mistake is almost a distraction.
+What Newton’s 2nd Law (F = ma) is to classical mechanics, Schrödinger’s generalized equation shown above is to quantum mechanics.
+In fact, you can derive Newton’s 2nd Law from Schrödinger’s equation, which I did decades ago as a university student, simultaneously blowing away my mind and providing a real thrill of deep understanding at the time.
+In the memorial plaque, the white dot above the second “psi” at the right was clearly a mistake during construction; the subsequent attempt to amend the mistake and fill in the stray dot is almost a distraction.

 I chat with two people: the woman working the counter at the Tappeiner bakery, and a man who leads guided walks of the area.
 In both cases, I forgot to ask one key question: do they know the Schrödinger family?
-Turns out his daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna.
+Turns out his daughter lives here in town, and their granddaughter’s family comes in regularly from Vienna to visit.

-That’s for next time, because I leave for Innsbruck before the morning is done.
-Alpbach has extended its beautiful claws into me, and I’ll be coming back soon.
+A real in-person answer awaits a return visit, because I’ve got to leave for Innsbruck before the morning is done.
+This short morning visit has achieved its mark: Alpbach has extended its beautiful claws into me.

 1 Verena Tomasik is Erwin Schrödinger’s granddaughter and is an interpreter for the European Forum.
 In a 2015 interview, she writes: “Annie is not in Schrödinger’s grave at all; only her name shows.”
 According to Alpbach tradition, bones are removed after 21 years; an exception was made for Erwin Schrödinger.